Clojure-Intro-Course/babel/doc/check-functions.md

 (check-equal 1/3 (/ 1 3))
 ;;=> "Test (= 1/3 1/3) passed"

-;; floating point precision errors occur when calculating with decimal values (check-equal 1/3 (/ 1 3.0))
+;; these two values are equal to each other numerically, but we haven't told it to convert the ratio to a number (check-equal 1/4 (/ 1 4.0))
-;;=> "Test (= 1/3 0.3333333333333333) failed"
+;;=> "Test (= 1/4 0.25) failed"
-;; introducing check-precision, a function designed to handle this sort of thing. just give it a very small number for the precision margin
-(check-precision 1/3 (/ 1 3.0) 0.0000001)
+;; check-precision and check-range can handle it because they always expect numbers ;; giving check-precision a precision of 0 makes it behave similarly to check-equal (check-precision 1/4 (/ 1 4.0) 0)
-;;=> "Test passed: 0.3333333333333333 is within 1.0E-7 of 1/3"
+;;=> "Test passed: 0.25 is within 0 of 0.25"
-;; very small values are expressed in scientific notation

 ```